qwertie/home/misc/Atlas-Shrugged-book-review.md

 > There is much good sense in this book and it deserves more careful consideration than it is likely to get. [...]
 The worst thing in her book is her denunciation of what she calls mysticism [...]
 No, Miss Rand, a mystic is a man who insists upon using those areas of his mind which you block off. - Edward Wagenknecht, Chicago Daily Tribune, 1957

-> Miss Rand’s villains resemble no one I have ever encountered, and I finally decided to call them “liberals,” chiefly because I can’t imagine whom else she might have in mind. [...]
+> Miss Rand’s villains resemble no one I have ever encountered, and I finally decided to call them "liberals," chiefly because I can’t imagine whom else she might have in mind. [...]
 America is plunged into a catastrophic depression, caused by the government’s infernal meddling with the economy, and most of the other nations of the world have become People’s States, whose inhabitants are actually grubbing up roots to keep themselves alive.
 The last sparks of industrial competence are concentrated in the minds of two dozen — at most — American businessmen, who manage to hold the globe aloft in spite of the best efforts of governments everywhere to bring it down. - Donald Malcolm, the New Yorker

 > It runs 1,168 pages, and you won’t want to miss one word. [...]
 You’ll say it can’t happen here — but it’s happening every day and we sit still while watching our rights as humans being whittled away. - Hedda Hopper